-The narrow blue region is the central path of the eclipse (also known as the umbra).
+The narrow blue region is the Path of Totality of the eclipse (also known as the Umbra).

 The Moon's umbra (shadow) travels from west to east (left to right on the map).
 Only the first part of the path is annular, the majority of the track gives a total eclipse.

 At the point of Greatest Eclipse, totality is at local midday.
 The duration of totality at greatest eclipse is 1 minute 40 seconds.
 This occured in the Atlantic Ocean.
 On either side of that point, the duration of totality is less.
 To the West (left) of the point of greatest eclipse, the eclipse is total before local noon; East (right) of this point, totality is seen after local noon.
 The umbra is generally widest around the time of greatest eclipse as the Earth is bulging out towards the Moon in that region.
 This brings the Earth's surface closer to the Moon.

 The area on either side of the path of totality (in pale blue) is called the Penumbra and provides a partial eclipse, the magnitude decreasing with distance from the path of totality.
 Beyond the partial region no eclipse is visible.